rnestler/reboot-arch-btw/README.md

 ```
 $ reboot-arch-btw --help
-Check the currently installed kernel against the currently running one.
+Check if a reboot is needed due to an updated kernel or other system packages.

 Usage: reboot-arch-btw [OPTIONS]